implement

 2. Asks: Continue?
 [Y/n/feedback]

-3. User feedback gets incorporated into subsequent iterations
+3. User feedback is incorporated into subsequent iterations

 4. User can pause the workflow at any point